⚽️ Coach Resources & Sideline Expectations

 📣 Sideline Behavior & Zero Tolerance Policy

 Setting a great example starts with us.
-Coaches are responsible for maintaining positive sideline behavior — including your team’s parents.
-We follow a Zero Tolerance Policy toward any mistreatment of referees.
-This applies to all referees — especially youth referees.
+Coaches are responsible for maintaining positive sideline behavior–including your team’s parents/spectators.
+We follow a Zero Tolerance Policy toward any disrespect/dissent/arguing towards referees.
+This applies to all match officials (CRs/ARs) — especially youth referees.

 🚫 Region 20’s Zero Tolerance Guidelines: